diogoamvasconcelos/social_watcher_v2/backend/docs/prod_checklist.md

   - twitte, and check notification to test discord channel
 - load tests
   - add some heavy keywords (tesla, bitcoin, trump, etc)
+- give feedback if notification credentials (discord token) is not valid or fails
+  - alert if notification failed...